-Collins expected to plead guilty in insider trading case
+Collins resigns from Congress ahead of expected guilty plea

-NEW YORK (AP) - U.S. Rep. Chris Collins, a Republican congressman from western New York, is expected to plead guilty in an insider trading case that has hung over his head for a year, according to court records filed Monday.
+NEW YORK (AP) - Rep. Chris Collins, a Republican congressman from western New York, is resigning from his seat ahead of an expected guilty plea in an insider trading case in which he was accused of leaking confidential information during an urgent phone call made from a White House picnic.

+Collins submitted a resignation letter Monday, according to a spokesman for House Speaker Nancy Pelosi.
+It will take effect when Congress meets in a brief session on Tuesday.

-A federal judge in Manhattan has scheduled a hearing for Collins to enter a guilty plea in the case Tuesday afternoon.
+A federal judge in Manhattan scheduled a hearing for Collins to enter a guilty plea to unspecified charges in the case Tuesday afternoon.
 A similar hearing has been scheduled Thursday for the congressman’s son, Cameron Collins.

-Collins‘ attorney didn’t immediately respond to messages seeking comment Monday.
-The U.S. attorney’s office in Manhattan declined to comment.
+Collins’ congressional office declined to comment on Monday.
+His attorney didn’t immediately respond to a message.
+The U.S. attorney’s office in Manhattan also declined to comment.

-The court filing didn’t specify which charges Collins would plead guilty to.
-He was accused of both insider trading and lying to the FBI during the investigation.

-Collins, who was among the first members of Congress to support President Donald Trump’s run for the White House, had been scheduled to go to trial next year on charges he illegally leaked confidential information about a biopharmaceutical company to his son, allowing Cameron Collins and another man to avoid nearly $800,000 in stock losses.
+Collins, who was among the first members of Congress to support President Donald Trump’s run for the White House, had been scheduled to go to trial next year on charges of conspiracy, securities fraud, wire fraud and making false statements to the FBI.
+Prosecutors accused him of sharing non-public information from a biopharmaceutical company with his son, allowing Cameron Collins and another man to avoid nearly $800,000 in stock losses.

-The case, filed in August of 2018, initially caused Collins to drop a reelection bid, but he restarted his campaign a month later as Republican leaders were deliberating who would replace him on the ballot.
+The case, filed in August of 2018, initially caused the 69-year-old Collins to drop a reelection bid, though he denied any wrongdoing and called the charges “meritless.”

+But he restarted his campaign a month later as Republican leaders were deliberating who would replace him on the ballot.

 At the time he said the “stakes are too high to allow the radical left to take control of this seat in Congress.”